Engineer

 -Elliot Hawkes (PhD Adviser), LinkedIn Recommendation

 [I promise you I didn’t pay him to say this.
-To be honest, as a graduate student, I don’t think I could have afforded to.]
+As a graduate student, I certainly couldn’t have afforded to.]

 EDUCATION & TRAINING